What is music therapy?

 How long does each therapy session take?

-Individual therapies are 30min to 45min long.
+Individual therapies are 30min, 40min or 1 hour long.

 Group therapies are 45min to 1hour long.